Just worth mentioning what GDPR stands for, as it seems to be a nice way to start explaining what actually GDPR is.

 1. Keep Your Data Safe and Secure

-Your site visitors or customers should be able to receive any personal data, such as email address, purchase history, phone number, he or she has provided to your store without obstruction or delay from you, so that you should do a regular backups of your store database.
+Your site visitors or customers should be able to receive any personal data, such as email address, purchase history, and phone number, he or she has provided to your store without obstruction or delay from you, so you should do regular backups of your store database.